Good SEO vs Bad SEO: How to Choose a Good SEO Company in 5 Questions?

 Question #2: “What Does Your Reporting Look Like?”

-Question #3: “How Will You Build Links For My Site?”
+Question #3: “How Will You Build Links To My Site?”

 Question #4: “What Types of Results Should I Expect…And When?”

-If you are looking for an ethical SEO company that will take great care of your website and achieve great results, the right way, then contact me today.
+If you are looking for an ethical SEO company that will take great care of your website and achieve great results, the right way, then contact us today.

 What’s My SEO Score?

 Enter the URL of any landing page or blog article and see how optimized it is for one keyword or phrase.